13176443/PasswordGenerator/README.md

 ## Software Design

 Our choice of programming language is python.
 Python is a simple to use programming language that allows for a broad amount of support and technicality.
-And simply python allows for creating easy automation tasks with pythons' simple syntax and collection of modules and libraries which make it very ideal for scripting repetitive tasks, which makes it an ideal programming language.
-After the choice of the programming langauge we decided on the IDE (integrated development environment) which we will use to write the python code, we decided on 'PyCharm' as our choice of IDE.
+And simply python allows for creating easy automation tasks with pythons' simple syntax and collection of modules and libraries which make it very ideal for scripting repetitive tasks, and an ideal programming language.
+After the choice of the programming language we decided on the IDE (integrated development environment) which we will use to write the python code, we decided on 'PyCharm' as our choice of IDE to develop out software project.

 # Implementation